khulnasoft-lab/khulnasoft-ui/src/components/base/new_dropdowns/listbox/listbox.md

-A listbox dropdown is a button that toggles a panel containing a list of options.
+A collapsible listbox is a button that toggles a panel containing a list of options.
-Listbox supports single and multi-selection.
+It supports single and multi-selection.

 **Single-select:** By default, selecting an option will update the toggle label with the choice.
 But the custom toggle text can be provided.